-PRE-CALCULUS

-Grade: 11-12
+PRE-CALCULUS: MATH 111 Grade: 11-12

-Prerequisite: Math 3

-Honors Capstone Course
+Prerequisite: Math 3 Honors Capstone Course MA330SMA Credit: 1.0/Year College Preparatory NCAA Approved

-MA330SMA

-Credit: 1.0/Year

-College Preparatory

 The Pre-Calculus course is for the student planning to take Calculus, and is highly recommended for students planning to go into a science, engineering, or similarly mathematical field after high school.
-Students have the opportunity to earn dual credit through COCC's MTH 111 and 112 courses.
+Students have the opportunity to earn dual credit through COCC's MTH 111.
 MTH 111 material is equivalent to college algebra which emphasizes descriptions of parent functions and their transformations, solving complex algebraic equations, and their inverses.
-MTH 112 material is equivalent to college trigonometry with an emphasis on trigonometric functions.

-\Oregon College credit may be available for this class.
+Oregon College credit may be available for this class.